"If this place wasn't here, I wouldn't be eating fruits and veggies." - community member, Dartmouth, NS

-These programs provide opportunities for people to gather in a welcoming space for a free meal of healthy, satisfying food prepared and beautifully presented by a chef and served right to the table.
-They’re a chance to get together with friends, or make new ones, over a gorgeous plate of food.
+These programs provide opportunities for people to gather in a welcoming space for a free, healthy, and delicious meal prepared by a chef and served right to the table.
+Community meals are a chance to get together with friends, or make new ones.

 Affordable produce markets: